 • Does my team agree with the new direction or do they think I’m crazy?

 • Are there new “turf battles” that didn’t exist before?

 • Am I spending substantial, quality time with my core clients?

 There are many more questions I could throw out there, but you get the point.
 If you don’t keep your eye on the ball someone else will, and by then it’s usually too late to recover.

 So get back to basics because your time is NOW!

 As always – These are my thoughts, I could be wrong.
-So, if you disagree or simply want to add to it, please do so.
+So, if you disagree or simply want to mix in a few more metaphors, please do so.
 I look forward to the conversation.